Dmitriy837/DKCocoaTouchExtentions/README.md

 {
 return [NSString stringWithFormat:@"Title: %@\nArray: %@", self.objectTitle, self.arrayOfStrings];
 }
+@end
 ```

-So that we can get our description printed with all of the default values to the log with the simple call of
+So that we can get our description printed with all of the default values to the log whenever we need it with the simple call of

 ```
 NSLog(@"%@", [DKObject description]);